wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-inbound-endpoint-example.md

         <br/>- **Manual**: You can select already defined sequences as injecting and error sequences.<br/>

     !!!
 Info
-        In this example, we are using `Automatic` option and that will create an injecting sequence named `ISOInboundEndpoint-inboundSequence` and error sequence named `ISOInboundEndpoint-inboundErrorSequence`.<br/>
+        In this example, we are using the **Automatic** option and that will create an injecting sequence named `ISOInboundEndpoint-inboundSequence` and an error sequence named `ISOInboundEndpoint-inboundErrorSequence`.<br/>

 4. Implement the injecting sequence which process the message - `ISOInboundEndpoint-inboundSequence`.

-    In this example for simplicity we will just log the message, but in a real world use case, this can be any type of message mediation.
+    For simplicity, in this example you will just log the message.
+However, in a real-world use case, this could involve any type of message mediation.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?><?xml version="1.0" encoding="UTF-8"?>